WARDEN Explained

 Per Patient “i”

-- Load inputs sequentially.
-If it’s an unnamed list, unlist it and store its components.
-The “simulation” list is integrated into a new list with the “i” input list.
+- Load inputs sequentially and store its components.
+The “simulation” environment is integrated into a new environment with the “i” input environment

 -